ngds/data-quality-tools/Reports/readme.md

+This is an activity log of data checks performed for the FY 18 2nd quarter.

 # Data Quality Processing

 These data quality tools were executed and analyzed after a complete reharvest of all NGDS harvest sources from in March and early April of 2018.